MileHacker Logo

 Flight Deal Services

-• Dollar Flight Club sends alerts for low fares.
+• Dollar Flight Club sends notifications for low fares.

 • Skyscanner compares flight prices across many airlines.

-• Book flights several months pre-book for the main season travel.
+• Book flights several months ahead of time for busy periods travel.

 • Consider flying mid-week for potentially lower prices.